-- Business areas and functions that have adopted their own complaint management policies.
-A breakdown of the JACS Complaint Management Framework, incorporating business area policies that take precedence to this one, is included at Attachment B. - This policy does not apply to Statutory Office Holders and Independent Offices.
-Attachment B provides links to individual complaints management policies for these Offices. - Allegations of staff misconduct or wrongdoing, including Public Interest Disclosures (PID) made under the Public Interest Disclosure Act 2012.
+A full breakdown of the JACS Complaint Management Framework, incorporating business area policies that take precedence to this one, is included at Attachment B.

+- Allegations of staff misconduct or wrongdoing, including Public Interest Disclosures (PID) made under the Public Interest Disclosure Act 2012.
 Such allegations will be investigated in accordance with the relevant administrative policy, including the PID Guidelines.
-Refer to the JACS website for more information on the PID Guidelines. - Employment related disputes/grievances, including all complaints relating to the conditions of employment.
-Employment related complaints will be handled in accordance with the relevant administrative policy (i.e. the enterprise agreement). - Complaints subject to separate legislative or policy review processes, for example, the internal review mechanism under the Freedom of Information Act 1989.

-The directorate is also unable to investigate complaints in some circumstances, including where:

-- There is insufficient information to investigate the complaint. - The complaint relates to the contact of the legislation governing the complaint. - The complaint is more appropriately investigated by another body such as ACT Policing or the Chief Minister, Treasury and Economic Development Directorate.

-Following a preliminary investigation, there is no way of resolving the complaint.

-If we are unable to investigate your complaint, we will provide you with a written explanation of the grounds for not proceeding and outline any other options that may be available to you.
+Refer to the JACS website for more information on the PID Guidelines. - Staff complaints including employment related disputes/grievances, such as those relating to the conditions of employment and work health and safety.
+Employment related complaints will be handled in accordance with the relevant administrative policy (i.e. the enterprise agreement). - Complaints subject to separate legislative or policy review processes, for example, the ACT Ombudsman's review process under the Freedom of Information Act 2016. - 6.2 The directorate is also unable to investigate complaints in some circumstances, including where: - There is insufficient information to investigate the complaint. - The complaint is more appropriately investigated by another body such as ACT Policing or the Chief Minister, Treasury and Economic Development Directorate. - Following a preliminary investigation, there is no way of resolving the complaint. - 6.3 If we are unable to investigate your complaint, we will provide you with a written explanation of the grounds for not proceeding and outline any other options that may be available to you.